Main Content start here

 Segmental Insights

-Tire Construction Type Insights
+Tire Construction Insights

-The South East Asia tire market is segmented by construction type into radial and bias categories.
+South East Asia tire market is segmented by tire construction into radial and bias categories.
 Radial tire construction, renowned for its durability and fuel efficiency, dominates the market.
 This is largely due to the high demand for long-lasting tires in the rapidly growing automotive sector in this region, where commuters heavily rely on their vehicles for daily transportation.
 With the increasing number of cars on the road and the need for better fuel economy, radial tires have become the preferred choice among consumers.

 On the other hand, bias tires, while less prevalent, still find application in heavy machinery and off-road vehicles due to their robustness and resistance to damage, particularly in countries with challenging terrain like Indonesia and Vietnam.
 These tires are designed to withstand rough and uneven surfaces, providing enhanced traction and stability in various industries such as construction, agriculture, and mining.
 Despite the dominance of radial tires, bias tires play a crucial role in specific sectors where durability and reliability are of utmost importance.